 If you have irregular cycles, there are still options available for knowing when you release an egg, but there are fewer of them.

-While the average cycle lasts 28 days, many of us aren’t average.
+While the average cycle lasts 28 days, many of us are NOT average.

 If you have the perfect menstrual cycle, then ovulation tracking and natural family planning may be easy for you.

-Generally, this hormone peaks 24-48 hours prior to ovulation, so having sex as soon as you get a positive read on an OPK can increase your chances of pregnancy.
+Generally, the LH hormone peaks 24-48 hours prior to ovulation, so having sex as soon as you get a positive read on an OPK can increase your chances of pregnancy.

 Ways to Track Ovulation